 Greenland Resources Announces Voting Results

-/EIN News/ -- TORONTO, Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Greenland Resources Inc. (NEO: MOLY, FSE: M0LY) (“Greenland Resources” or the “Company”) is pleased to announce the director voting results from the Company’s ordinary-course annual general meeting held on February 6, 2023 (the “Meeting”).
+TORONTO, Feb.
+06, 2023 (GLOBE NEWSWIRE) -- Greenland Resources Inc. MOLY FSE: M0LY) ("Greenland Resources" or the "Company") is pleased to announce the director voting results from the Company's ordinary-course annual general meeting held on February 6, 2023 (the "Meeting").
 Each of the four director nominees proposed by management were elected by over 99% of the votes cast, demonstrating robust shareholder confidence and support for the board.
 Details of the voting results are as follows:

 |Director